 FAQs on Zeroth Law of Thermodynamics

-Question 1: What is the Zeroth Law of thermodynamics?
+Question 1: Define Zeroth Law of Thermodynamics.

 According to the Zeroth Law of Thermodynamics, two systems that are in thermal equilibrium with a third system separately are also in thermal equilibrium with each other.

-The Zeroth Law of Thermodynamics provides a significant relationship which is very helpful for the mathematical formulation of thermodynamics.
+Zeroth Law of Thermodynamics provides a significant relationship which is very helpful for the mathematical formulation of thermodynamics.
 It mathematically transforms the relationship between systems’ thermal equilibrium into an equivalence relation, which can represent the equality of a particular quantity related to each system.

-The Difference between Heat and Temperature for a System can be given as:
+Difference between Heat and Temperature are,

-Question 5: What is the Internal Energy of a System?
+Question 7: What is the Internal Energy?